mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.

+If the credential present in the KeyPackage supports multiple signature schemes, it MUST support the one indicated by the ciphersuite of the KeyPackage.
+The public key corresponding to that signature scheme MUST be used to authenticate the group member represented by the KeyPackage.

-The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new identity; the new identity MUST be validated by the authentication service.
+The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new identity key; the new identity key MUST be validated by the authentication service.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{initkey-reuse}}).